4/29/2025

 speaker

-Hey, good morning folks.
-Thank you for your question.
-Maybe just starting off here on margin, thank you for all the details that you offered in the preppery marks around this quarter's core level and some of the drivers going forward.
-Maybe just digging into the core margin a little bit.
-If this quarter's core was $294, if we adjust for purchase accounting and non-reproberies, just help us understand how you're expecting the core margin to trend off that $294 level over the next few quarters.
+Thank you very much.
+Maybe just starting off here on margin, thank you for all the details that you offered and the pre-marks around, you know, this quarter's core level and some of the drivers going forward.
+Maybe just digging into the core margin a little bit, you know, if this quarter's core was 294, if we adjust for purchase accounting and non-approval recoveries, just help us understand how you're expecting the core margin to trend off that 294 level over the next few quarters.
+Thanks.

 speaker